 My critics have a great deal of difficulty addressing my arguments.
 They find it much easier to attack my identity.
-Instead of just respecting my identity, as they claim to be all about, they are relentless in their attempts to strip me of my transgender status.
+Instead of just respecting my identity, as they claim to be all about, they have spent over three years relentlessly attempting to strip me of my transgender status by using a faux “no true Scotsman” argument that totally ignores accepted definitions of what transgender is.
 So let’s answer this question once and for all using definitions of trans by leading LGBTQ organizations and activists.

 - First began experimenting with transgender behavior at around 9 years of age or so.

 - Because of social stigma he was forced to move back and forth between expressing masculine and feminine.
 This pattern became normal in time, although he spent a long period trying to go “straight” but ultimately returned to expressing in transgender ways.

 - Has freely admitted that the closest term that captures his identity is bigender (a term which falls under the transgender umbrella), but he ultimately rejects this label because it does not capture his understanding of himself.
 Jenn thus does not identify as bigender, but simply identifies as transgender.
 His understanding of being transgender is more philosophically nuanced than any sub-label could capture, although he regards that as a personal thing.
 Suffice it to say he obviously expresses in transgender ways, wearing clothes and makeup traditionally designated for women (although even when wearing a skirt and heels he will use the men’s room, and notes he as never been attacked).